Eciton burchellii

+Eciton burchellii is a species of New World army ant in the genus Eciton.
+This species performs expansive, organized swarm raids that give it the informal name, Eciton army ant.
+This species displays a high degree of worker polymorphism.

 Description

+Castes

+Sterile workers are of four discrete size-castes: minors, medias, porters (sub-majors), and soldiers (majors).
+Soldiers have much larger heads and specialized mandibles for defense.

+Nests

+In lieu of underground excavated nests, colonies of E. burchellii form temporary living nests known as bivouacs, which are composed of hanging live worker bodies and which can be disassembled and relocated during colony emigrations.
+Eciton burchellii colonies cycle between stationary phases and nomadic phases when the colony emigrates nightly.
+These alternating phases of emigration frequency are governed by coinciding brood developmental stages.

+Foraging behaviors

+Group foraging efforts known as "raids" are maintained by the use of pheromones, can be 200 m long, and employ up to 200,000 ants.
+Workers are also adept at making living structures out of their own bodies to improve efficiency of moving as a group across the forest floor while foraging or emigrating.
+Workers can fill "potholes" in the foraging trail with their own bodies, and can also form living bridges.
+Over 500 other species have been found living around the ant colonies, more than for any other individual species, with over 300 thought to be dependent on E. burchellii.
+These include numerous antbirds that follow raids and catch fleeing prey, parasitic mites that live on the ants, beetles that mimic the ants and beetles that feed on their refuse.
+In terms of geographical distribution, this species is found in the Amazon jungle and Central America.

-Like most ant species, Eciton burchellii is polymorphic, meaning that features amongst smaller groups within the colony vary in size: a colony contains workers ranging from 3 mm to 12 mm, with each specific "caste" suited to specialized tasks.
+Unlike most ant species, Eciton burchellii is polymorphic, meaning that features amongst smaller groups within the colony vary in size: a colony contains workers ranging from 3 mm to 12 mm, with each specific "caste" suited to specialized tasks.
 At least four castes of workers exist in its social system.
 Like other species of Eciton, Eciton burchellii features a highly modified soldier caste bearing long, pointed, characteristically falcate (sickle-shaped) mandibles.
 These features are much larger than on the "porter caste", the caste directly below that of the major "soldiers".
 Their long legs and elongated body lend them a spider-like appearance.
 Color varies from deep golden to dark brown.
 Workers possess single-faceted compound eyes, double-segmented waists, a well-developed sting, and specialized tarsal hooks on their feet with which they cling to one another to form bridges and bivouacs.

 Range

 Eciton burchellii ants are found in the tropical jungles of Central and South America, from Mexico to Paraguay.
 This species dwells in damp and well-shaded areas, avoiding direct sunlight and high elevations.